 Ever been discouraged (whether on this specific project, or at any other time)?
 How do you keep your head up when faced with seemingly insurmountable challenges?

-Self-doubt, the enormity of filmmaking and the constant search for copacetic collaborators is a drag, but I remind myself that art/self-expression is a luxury and a pleasure.
-Any challenges to making art pales in comparison to the trials and tribulations many face.
+Self-doubt, the enormity of filmmaking and the constant search for copacetic collaborators is a drag, but I remind myself that art and self-expression is a luxury and a pleasure.
+Any challenges to making art pale in comparison to the trials and tribulations many face.

 Do you have a support system?
 Family, friends, fellow filmmakers…?
 What does that system look like, and how much of a role does it play in your life as you strive for greatness (whatever “greatness” is to you)?

-Family and friends of course champion my creative endeavors.
-I am also part of several filmmaking collectives and I find support and camaraderie through my associations.
-Honestly I seek closer creative connections and partnerships for long term collaboration.
+Family and friends, of course, champion my creative endeavors.
+I am also a part of several filmmaking collectives, and I find support and camaraderie through my associations.
+Honestly, I seek closer creative connections and partnerships for long-term collaboration.